Clemix37/js-projects/README.md

 You can add lists with colors, tasks with statuses, tags etc.
 Drag and drop tasks inside lists, change display view.

+### Poll App

+You create a poll, add choices and upvote/downvote them.
+You get results when ending the poll !